-Haley Kalil Shows Off Hourglass Figure In Tight, Black Swimsuit
+Haley Kalil Shows Off Hourglass Figure In Tight Black Swimsuit

 “Thankful that you didn’t believe the lie that only super thin ladies can be successful models.
 You’re beautiful!
 Keep being you in all you do,” encouraged an Instagram user.

 Prior to this update, Haley shared a photo of herself in complete birthday gear as she sat at a table.
 She rocked a birthday hat, which was decorated by a row of colorful bows, along with a pair of red sunglasses.
-The sunglasses had a party hat on the front, and the model was spotted blowing into a noise maker.
+The sunglasses had a party hat on the front, and the model was spotted blowing into a noisemaker.

 The model also wore a low scoop-neck shirt, and a silver sash.
 While the lettering wasn’t all visible, it likely read, “It’s my birthday.”
 Colorful streamers hung on the wall behind her, along with blue balloons that were strewn about.

-Meanwhile, the model was surrounded by tons of Taco Bell.
+Meanwhile, the model was surrounded by tons of Taco Bell products.
 This isn’t a huge surprise to Haley’s fans, who may have seen her post about heading to the Taco Bell Hotel.
-The pop-up hotel sold out of rooms very quickly, but it looks like Haley managed to snag a room.
+The pop-up hotel sold out its rooms very quickly, but it looks like Haley managed to snag a room for herself.

-The second photo of the set showed the model smiling widely, and it was possible to notice her bright red lipstick.

-Many of Kalil’s fans left nice comments, many with birthday wishes for the model.
+The second photo of the set showed the model smiling widely as her bright red lipstick stood out in the image.
+Many of Kalil’s fans left nice comments, most of them with birthday wishes for the model.

 “This is gold.
 HUGS AND KISSES TO YOU ON YOUR BDAY I wish u all the @tacobell in the world,” said Raine Michaels, who was part of last year’s Sports Illustrated model search.